NorthStarUAS/fmu-ardupilot-ecosystem-legacy/README.md

   workload between two systems leads to two simpler apps versus one single very complicated monolithic app.

-* Heavy use of python and scripted tasks on the big processor where python is supported.
+* Extensive use of python and scripted tasks on the big processor where python is supported.

 * Accel calibration procedure that generates an affine matrix